Wang Yibo: 2020–2022: Mainstream popularity

-2023–present: Film debut
+2023–2024: Film debut

 Wang's first film in a leading role, Hidden Blade, a neo-noir spy thriller set mostly in Shanghai during the Japanese occupation, was released in China on 22 January 2023.
 It also opened in selected theaters across the US and Canada on 17 February, and in Australia on 2 March.
 It opened in Hong Kong on 9 March, and New Zealand on 16 March.
 In the movie, he starred alongside veteran actor Tony Leung.
 The film's domestic box office exceeded ¥930 million (RMB).
 He got a Best Supporting Actor nomination for his role as Mr. Ye in this film at the 36th Golden Rooster Awards.

-In April, Born To Fly, was released.
-He played the character Lei Yu, a test pilot in this action drama film.
+In April, he played the character Lei Yu, a test pilot in the action drama film Born To Fly,.
 The film tells the story of a team of special elite pilots in the Chinese air force (PLAAF), who were tasked with testing out new fighter jets.
 The J-10C, J-16 and the J-20 made their big screen debut with the film.
 The film had a final domestic box office of ¥850 million (RMB).

 In July, One and Only, a sports comedy starring Wang as a young break-dancer who dreams and struggles to enter a professional team and compete for the Asian Game trophy, was released.
 It also performed well at the box office and was listed in the top 20 grossing Chinese film list compiled by industry data website The Numbers in 2023.
 He got a Best Actor nomination at the 37th Golden Rooster Awards and an Outstanding Actor nomination at the 20th Huabiao Awards for his role as Chen Shuo in this film.
 Wang's short film All Tomorrow's Parties, directed by Zhang Dalei, was shortlisted for the 73rd Berlin International Film Festival.